 - Gau of Final Fantasy VI was abandoned by his father at a very young age and had to survive alone on the Veldt.
 He speaks broken English, and usually moves around on all fours, but otherwise is never shown to have any trouble fitting in with the rest of the party.

 - Unfortunately, Gau's wild nature only really comes up in three places: his dialogue ("Gau!
 Gau!"), his in-battle specialty (Rage, which allows him to copy monsters' skills and abilities), and an optional cutscene where his father is finally found and the party does their best to clean up his manners and appearance.
 Gau's father doesn't recognize Gau, but does compliment him (he must have cleaned up nicely) and say that his "father must be proud".
-A Crowning Moment of Heartwarming ensues outside.

 - Yet another Final Fantasy example occurs in the Crystal Chronicles Ring of Fates.
 Gnash, a Selkie boy, is found living alone in the woods and joins the party.
 He can communicate in broken English, but he also talks to animals and tends to judge things by how they taste.

-- There's a part of Iris's backstory in Pokemon Black And White that says she was raised by dragon Pokémon.
+- There's a part of Iris's backstory in Pokémon Black and White that says she was raised by dragon Pokémon.

 - "Cub" from Little Bear is essentially a bear version of this, acting more like a wild animal then the other Funny Animal bears.